TatyanaFilimonova/home-work-13/README.md

 **budget_review** - app for adding financial data and monitoring the budget:

-    view_budget - start end balance for perid, all the operation within it, classified by transaction classes
+    view_budget - start/end balance for perid, debit/credit turnovers, all the operation within the period, classified by transaction classes

-    add_record - adding new transactions
+    add_record - adding new transaction

     new_transaction_class - adding new transaction class to classifier